entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is ?.
 > - The coding of *Chahuaqingolepis magniporus* is ?.
 > - The coding of taxon 2 from Songming is 0.

-105. Orbital facet of nuchal plate: narrow (0); broad (1).
-> Newly added by Zhu

-> - The index between the width of the orbital facet of the nuchal plate and the width of the potpineal plate smaller than 40 is considered as "narrow", while the index equal to or larger than 40 is considered as "broad".

 106. The length (r3) index between the anterior and posterior median dorsal plates: r3=>200 (0); 100=<r3<200 (1); r3<100 (2).
 > Newly added by Yu